smith/jesyll/README.markdown

     {code|raw}
     </pre>

-In this case, `$layout` defaults to a JSON Template with a similar filename: jesyll-source.jsont.
+In this case, `$layout` defaults to a JSON Template with a similar filename: recipe-source.jsont.
 We override it with a generic code template in this example.